Arizona Map

 Catalina Island Catalina Island Catalina Island

 Southern CaliforniaDiscover the magical island of Catalina, just off the coast of Southern California.
-Whether you are looking for a romantic getaway, a place to bring the entire family, or just need a few days to unwind, Catalina Island is the perfect destination.
+Whether you are looking for a romantic getaway, a place to bring the entire family or need a few days to unwind, Catalina Island is the perfect destination.
+Note: We encourage visitors to use the 2024 digital guide.
+The 2025 printed guide will not ship until late January.

 Request this Free Visitor GuideRequested!
 You're all set!
 Request a few more Visitor Guides, or complete the form below to receive your guides by mail.